Dissecting van der Waals interactions with Density Functional Theory -- Wannier-basis approach: vdW method based on DFT-Wannier function interface: vdW-WanMBD

 \subsection{Computational Details}

-The WF-based scheme for computing dispersion energies is now applied to graphite, hBN, and \ch{MoS2} bulk materials taken as representative systems in which dispersive interactions are responsible for holding together their chemically inert monolayers.
-The materials have P63/mmc symmetry with P63mc hexagonal space group.
+The WF-based scheme for computing dispersion energies is now applied to the molecular crystals from the X23 set and graphite, hBN, and \ch{MoS2} bulk materials taken as representative layered systems in which dispersive interactions are responsible for holding together their chemically inert monolayers.
+The layered materials have P63/mmc symmetry with P63mc hexagonal space group.
 Each constructed unit cell reflects the underlying symmetry and it is simulated utilizing the \textsf{Quantum ESPRESSO} ab initio package \cite{Giannozzi2009}.
-Graphite has AB stacking although AA stacking is also possible (Fig. \ref{fig:2}a) \cite{Bosak2007}. hBN is also composed of hexagonal atomic layers in which the B atoms are surrounded by N atoms.
-The preferred orientation for this material takes $\text{AA}^{\prime}$ stacking such that the B atoms in one layer are precisely on top of the N atoms in the adjacent layer (Fig. \ref{fig:3}a) \cite{Pease1952}.
-The transition metal dichalcogende monolayers in bulk \ch{MoS2} are also arranged in the most preferred $\text{AA}^{\prime}$ stacking patterns (Fig. \ref{fig:4}a) \cite{Wilson1969}.
+Graphite has AB stacking although AA stacking is also possible (Fig. \ref{fig:3}a) \cite{Bosak2007}. hBN is also composed of hexagonal atomic layers in which the B atoms are surrounded by N atoms.
+The preferred orientation for this material takes $\text{AA}^{\prime}$ stacking such that the B atoms in one layer are precisely on top of the N atoms in the adjacent layer (Fig. \ref{fig:4}a) \cite{Pease1952}.
+The transition metal dichalcogende monolayers in bulk \ch{MoS2} are also arranged in the most preferred $\text{AA}^{\prime}$ stacking patterns (Fig. \ref{fig:5}a) \cite{Wilson1969}.

 The DFT calculations are done utilizing GGA with Perdew-Burke-Ernzerhof (PBE) exchange - correlation potentials \cite{Perdew1996}.
 The norm-conserving, scalar-relativistic pseudopotentials used for the core-valence interaction of graphite and hBN.
-The Projector Augmented Wave (PAW), scalar-relativistic pseudopotentials used for the core-valence interaction of \ch{MoS2}.
+The Projector Augmented Wave (PAW), scalar-relativistic pseudopotentials used for the core-valence interactions of the X23 set and \ch{MoS2}.
 The kinetic energy cutoffs for wave function expansions have been set to $70$ Ry.
 The kinetic energy cutoffs for charge density expansions have been set to $280$ and $420$ Ry for the norm-conserving and PAW pseudopotentials.
 All structures are optimized using the Broyden-Fletcher-Goldfarb-Shanno (BFGS) scheme until the total energy change is less than $10^{-8}$ Ry and residual forces are less than $10^{-4}$ Ry/Bohr.
 Gaussian smearing with broadening of $0.02$ Ry is used.
-For comparative purposes, vdW energies are also calculated using all available schemes in \textsf{Quantum ESPRESSO}, including semi-empirical pairwise methods D2, D3(0), D3(BJ), and XDM semi-empirical MBD methods, and nonlocal density functionals vdW-DF1, vdW-DF2, optB88-vdW, optB86b-vdW, rev-vdW-DF2, vdW-DF3-opt1, vdW-DF3-opt2.
+For comparative purposes, dispersion energies are also calculated using all available schemes in \textsf{Quantum ESPRESSO}, including semi-empirical pairwise methods D2, D3(0), D3(BJ), XDM, and nonlocal density functionals vdW-DF1, vdW-DF2, optB88-vdW, optB86b-vdW, rev-vdW-DF2, vdW-DF3-opt1, vdW-DF3-opt2.